red-gate/Samples/SqlDataCatalog-SqlDataMasker/README.md

 ## Tag a column for masking.ps1

-This Powershell demonstrates how you'd mark tag a column of the AdventureWorks database so that it will be picked up by the following script.
+This Powershell demonstrates how you'd tag a column of the `AdventureWorks` database so that it will be picked up by the following script.

 ## Generate masking set from catalog.ps1